hackclub/hackclub/workshops/remote_viewing_raspi/README.md

 Install the VNC app from [Google Play](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android&hl=en).
 If you are using  If you are using your PC, go to [this website](https://www.realvnc.com/en/connect/download/viewer/) to download VNC viewer.

-We have provided a general example of the steps performed to connect from an Android devide using RealVNC Viewer.
-Steps on other softwares or operating systems may be different, but they will ask for the same set of information.
+We have provided a general example of the steps performed to connect from an Android device using RealVNC Viewer.
+Steps on other software or operating systems may be different, but they will ask for the same set of information.

 *Note: Your PC/smartphone needs to be on the same network that you Pi is connected to.*